Rational function approximation with normalized positive denominators: Rational Bernstein Denominator Algorithm

-This is a key differentiation between our work and those that came before, in that we are interested in representing smooth functions, $f(x)$, that are guaranteed to be pole-free in $[0, 1]$ using rational functions.
+{In this paper, we are interested in representing smooth functions, $f(x)$, that are guaranteed to be pole-free in $[0,1]$ using rational polynomials.
 We are not interested in representing a larger class of functions.
+To ensure this, we require the denominator to be strictly positive in $[0,1]$}